Mets' Scherzer misses start against Reds due to neck spasms

-CINCINNATI (AP) New York Mets pitcher Max Scherzer was scratched from his scheduled start against the Cincinnati Reds on Tuesday night due to neck spasms.
+CINCINNATI — New York Mets pitcher Max Scherzer was scratched from his scheduled start against the Cincinnati Reds due to neck spasms.

 Left-hander David Peterson was recalled from Triple-A Syracuse to start the opener of a three-game series.